nadaalharbi/Virtual-tourist/README.md

 4. Open `VirtualTourist.xcworkspace`

 ## How to use the app
-- Launch the app usingiOS Simulator
+- Launch the app using iOS Simulator
-- A map is shown where you can long press the location anywhere you want, a red pin will add automatically.
+- A map is shown where you can search for location or long press the anywhere you want on the map then, a red pin will be added automatically.
-- You can as many pins as you want in different places on the map.
+- You can add as many pins as you want in different places on the map.
 - Clicking on any pin to see random photos from Flickr API.
 - Tapping on any photo will remove it from the CollectionView.
 - To load new set of photos "Collection" just click on the "New Collection".
+- Clicking on Edit button will allow you to remove a pin from your map.
 - All added pins and loaded photos stored using CoreData.

 ## Resources